dotnet/runtime/docs/design/mono/components.md

     `'dynamic'`).
 This output should be used by the workloads when linking the app and runtime if the workload uses an allow list of native libraries to link or bundle.
-  - output `@(_MonoRuntimeComponentDontLink)` a list of library names (relative to the `native/` subdirectory of the rutnime pack) that should be excluded from the application bundle (for dynamic linking) or that should not be passed to the native linker (for static linking).
+  - output `@(_MonoRuntimeComponentDontLink)` a list of library names (relative to the `native/` subdirectory of the runtime pack) that should be excluded from the application bundle (for dynamic linking) or that should not be passed to the native linker (for static linking).
 This output should be used by workloads that just link or bundle every native library from `native/` in order to filter the contents of the subdirectory to exclude the disabled components (and to